Enterprise Development Programme

 The Programme achieves this through offering an effective combination of skills development as well as combining core and elective courses through classroom training, soft skills and informational workshops.

-The programme is open to all small businesses across all sectors within the Nelson Mandela Bay Metro, who meet the requirements of the following criteria:
+The programme is open to all small businesses across all sectors within the Nelson Mandela Bay Metro.

-The current Enterprise Development phase participants graduated on May 12, 2017 and the next phase is set to commence in July 2017.
+The Enterprise Development phase participants who graduated on May 12, with some of the mentors and sponsors.

 For more information, contact Enterprise Development Programme Administrative Assistant, Sinazo April, via telephone on 041 373 1122 or firstname.lastname@example.org